spikegrobstein/whiteboard_server/spec.md

     {
       event: <event>,
-      data: <data>
+      payload: <data>
     }

-Where `<event>` is the name of the action and data is packet-specific.
+Where `<event>` is the name of the action and payload is packet-specific.

 The types of events:

  * `pen_up`
  * `draw`
+ * `user_list`

 ### pen_up

 Sent when the user stops drawing.

-no data is sent with this. it just signals the server that the user stopped drawing.
+no payload is sent with this. it just signals the server that the user stopped drawing.

 ### draw